6 100 ha

 The Brabanta plantation also supports the training of young people in various institutions in the region: firstly, by providing educational material and secondly by offering apprenticeships within the company.

 In addition, road construction (more than 300 km of tracks and numerous bridges) connecting the plantation’s surrounding area enabled this remote region of the DRC to open up for trade and mobility.

 Improving the workers’ living conditions is an integral part of plantation development.
 Hence, about 1 000 homes were constructed, water points were created and various new schools were constructed and rehabilitated.

 The West Kasai province, in particular the territory of Ilebo, is developing significantly thanks to the plantation.
 Today, Mapangu has become an important economic hub for both the territory and the province.

-Public service infrastructure was renovated.
+Public service infrastructure was renovated in 2013-2014.
 For example, the hospital now has new wards: maternity, surgery, radiology, ultrasonography, pediatrics, etc. All services are available to the nearly 100 000 people – in addition to the plantation workforce – living in the Mapangu region.
 Access to health care is facilitated for the surrounding population in collaboration with the departmental health district.

 Le miracle a pu se produire grâce à la ténacité d'un ancien chef du personnel congolais et de ses compagnons qui, durant 20 ans, ont maintenu l'outil en état, malgré les troubles politiques et le désintérêt des entrepreneurs.
 Depuis 2007, le groupe Socfin a pris le...